 Blue Moon Fish Co.– Unwind at this waterfront restaurant on the Intracoastal Waterway that has been featured on the Food Network.
 Highlights include fresh fish ceviche and gumbo.
 4405 West Tradewinds Avenue, Lauderdale-By-The-Sea, (954) 267-9888

-Louie Bossi’s Ristorante Bar Pizzeria– For a carb-aholic dinner, head to Louie Bossi’s, an Italian restaurant with large outdoor space, including a bocce court.
+Louie Bossi’s Ristorante Bar Pizzeria– For a carb-aholic dinner, head to Louie Bossi’s, an Italian restaurant with a large outdoor space, including a bocce court.
 Enjoy classics like pizza, pasta, and risotto as well as wine and cocktails.
 1032 East Las Olas Boulevard, (954) 356-6699

 Stache– You’ll find this speakeasy-style bar behind a wall with a black mustache.
-It features moody lighting, walls of liquor bottles and an upstairs lounge.
+It features moody lighting, walls of liquor bottles, and an upstairs lounge.
 Their cocktails are the main attraction, including old school and modern interpretations.
 They also have bites to share.
 109 SW 2nd Avenue, (954) 449-1044

 The Tipsy Boar– Head over to Hollywood to this gastropub, which has burgers, sandwiches, and pizza.
 They have an extensive beer menu as well as wine and cocktails.
 They have a large patio and their own free parking.
 1906 Harrison Street, Hollywood, (954) 920-2627